 Completeness – are any RFP components are missing?
 Please refer to the RFP sections: (0) Proposal Type, (1) Description of Community’s Use of IANA Functions, (2) Existing, Pre-Transition Arrangements, (3) Proposed Post-Transition Oversight and Accountability Arrangements, (4) Transition Implications, (5) NTIA Requirements, (6) Community Process.

-One part of the response is missing.
+Yes, although one part of the response should be highlighted.
 The answer to part II, B, asks for information about the “Jurisdiction(s) in which the [oversight] mechanism applies and the legal basis on which the mechanism rests.”
-The proposal states only that “This mechanism is global in nature.
+The proposal only states that “This mechanism is global in nature.
 The current agreement does not specify a jurisdiction.”

-The response does not specify a legal basis for the accountability mechanism (RFC 2826) as requested in the RFP.
-Nor does it clearly state that there is no legal basis.
-The response to this question is therefore incomplete and ambiguous.
-At least 2 members of the Working Group noted this during the deliberations, and discussions of this problem continued on the list up to January 27.
+The question is whether this is a sufficient answer for the legal basis of the accountability mechanism (RFC 2860) as requested in the RFP.
+Some members of the Working Group noted this during the deliberations, and there have been extensive discussions about this aspect on the mail list during the working group’s process.
+The informed working group opinion was as documented on the final proposal document.
+Some of the rationale leading to this decision includes:

+RFC 2860 provides final authority in disputes to IAB.

+The details of agreements between the IETF and other parties are up to the IETF Administrative Oversight Committee (IAOC), and subject to discussions with IETF legal counsel.

 All other components of the RFP have responses under Section 2, parts 0, I, II, III, IV, V, and VI.